oliverjam/learn-rest-apis/README.md

 </details>

-Test this is Postman by creating a new user, then trying to delete another user's dog sending the new user's token in the `authorization` header.
+Test this in Postman by creating a new user, then trying to delete another user's dog sending the new user's token in the `authorization` header.
 You should get a `401` response.
 Then log in as the dog's owner and try with their token.
 This time the dog should be deleted successfully.

 #### Setting a new dog's owner